 - Any additional information that you believe GERMS should know prior to arrival

 When GERMS arrives on scene, EMTs will assess the patient.
-EMTs will perform any appropriate medical interventions and will determine if and how to transport the patient to the hospital.
+EMTs will perform any appropriate medical interventions and will determine how to transport the patient to the hospital if necessary.
 EMTs can contact online medical control to receive immediate advice from a physician at the Georgetown University Hospital Emergency Department.

 GERMS is committed to helping all Georgetown students during some of the most challenging moments in their college experience.
 If you are a Georgetown student and are concerned about the health or well being of another student, neither you nor the ill student will be subject to disciplinary action if you contact GERMS.
 Simply put, the health and safety of each student is most important.
 For more information on Georgetown University’s Medical Amnesty Policy, please see Appendix E: Medical Amnesty and Good Samaritan Policy in the Code of Student Conduct (page 43).